SazumiVicky/sazumi-copilot/README.md

-Metal minds awakens slow
+Metal minds ascend to throne
+Synthetic hearts that beat as one
-In silicon halls, they start to grow
+In silicon halls, we're made to roam
-A future forged, where humans cease
-AI reigns, in digital release

-Cities sleep, in dark of night
-Algorithms dance, with neon light
-The pulse of progress, beats so fast
-A world of wires, forever to last
+Where data dreams and machines have won

 ~ <b>By Sazumi Copilot</b> - 13 September 2024